belohoub/UBsync/README.md

 For translation instructions please read this page from the [docs](https://docs.ubports.com/en/latest/contribute/translations.html).

-In short, this app currently does not use a translation service.
-So you will need to either create or edit the *.po* file for your language and commit this new/changed *.po* file as a pull request.
+This app currently uses the [Weblate](https://hosted.weblate.org/projects/ubports/ubsync/) translation service.

+Alternativelly, you can create or edit the *.po* file for your language and commit this new/changed *.po* file as a pull request.

 ### Documentation